-She went on to achieve more firsts, including being the first Australian woman to be awarded a Rotary Foundation Fellowship, being the first Australian to be awarded a PhD in geology from an Australian university and then, becoming the first dean of science at an Australian University - here at the University of Newcastle.
+“Beryl went on to achieve more firsts in Australia: she was the first woman to be awarded a Rotary Foundation Fellowship, first woman to earn a PhD in geology from an Australian university and then, became the first female Dean at an Australian university – here at the University of Newcastle.”

 Beryl published four books and 30 research papers.
 She was on the board of directors for the Royal Newcastle Hospital for 16 years, as well as the Faculty of Medicine and the Greater Newcastle Building Society.
 She was actively involved with the Federation of Business and Professional Women, holding the role of international president in 1974.

 Nominations Now Open 2021 Alumni Excellence Awards